yoheimuta/protolint/bdist/js/ReadMe.md

 The npm package provides a wrapper around the executables `protolint` and `protoc-gen-protolint`.
 During installation process, it will download the binaries matching the version and your operating system and CPU architecture from github.

 If your behind a proxy, you can add the `PROTOLINT_PROXY` environment variable including the HTTP basic authentication information like username and password. **NOTE** that this will take precedence of the system `HTTP_PROXY`/`HTTPS_PROXY` environment variables.
 If these variables should be used, do not use `PROTOLINT_PROXY`.
+If a proxy server is set that should not be used, set `PROTOLINT_NO_PROXY` to non-zero value.

 If your running an airgapped environment, you can add the following environment variables: